The three questions to ask about IFRS 16 compliance

 - How much of the assets’ capacity are we taking up?

 Lifecycle is a procurement and contract management company that has helped the NHS procure and manage their leases at best value for 25 years.
 We are working with our clients to ensure they are fully prepared for IFRS 16.
-If you think you may need some help with compliance, or simply want to understand alternative strategies for leasing post April 2019, call Sara Bowen on 01865 340800.
-She’ll happily conduct a readiness review free of charge and explain how we could support the process.
+If you think you may need some help with compliance, simply want to understand alternative strategies for leasing post April 2020, or would like a free appraisal of your lease portfolio, call Sara Bowen on 01865 340800.